nova-network-inc/go-nebula/README.md

 ## Available Script Commands

 All the commands listed below are bash scripts our team has compiled to facilitate the usage of Go Nova.
-Some of the scripts below will require ```CHMOD 777``` to work properly, and we always recommend running them using ```sudo```.
+Some of the scripts below will require ```chmod 755``` to work properly, and we always recommend running them using ```sudo```.

 ```shell